dasarpai/old.dasarpai.github.io/_dsblog/2023-07-15-Embedding-with-FastText.md

 	- Tokenize the text into sentences or chapters, depending on the granularity you want for the embeddings.
 	- Clean and preprocess the sentences or chapters by removing punctuation, stop words, and performing any other necessary text normalization steps.
 - Load the FastText model:
 	- You can either train your own FastText model on a large corpus or download a pre-trained FastText model.
-Pre-trained FastText models are available for various languages on the official FastText website (https://fasttext.cc/docs/en/crawl-vectors.html).
+Pre-trained FastText models are available for various languages on the official [FastText website](https://fasttext.cc/docs/en/crawl-vectors.html).
 	- Generate sentence or chapter embeddings:
 - Iterate through each sentence or chapter and tokenize it into words.
 	- For each word, retrieve its corresponding word embedding from the FastText model.